Embracing the Psalms: Why Psalms? Intro Part One

 The Need for a Series on Psalms

-The purpose of this sermon series, "Engaging the Psalms", is two-fold: First, I want to impress upon you the immense value and purpose of the Psalms so you will engage, read, meditate, wrestle, and pray it to receive comfort in difficult times.
-And second, I want to enhance your relationship with God by helping you to understand His nature and character revealed in the Psalms and show you how to engage God, following in the footsteps and examples of the Psalmists.
+The purpose of this sermon series, "Embracing the Psalms", is two-fold: First, I want to impress upon you the immense value and purpose of the Psalms so you will engage, read, meditate, wrestle, and pray it to receive comfort in difficult times.
+And second, I want to enhance your relationship with God by helping you to understand His nature and character revealed in the Psalms and show you how to embrace God, following in the footsteps and examples of the Psalmists.

-There are many ways to approach and engage the Psalms, (some of the hardest work for me was deciding how to approach it, what to include and what to leave out) but for this sermon series, we will explore and engage twelve major themes woven throughout the Book of Psalms.
+There are many ways to approach and engage the Psalms, (some of the hardest work for me was deciding how to approach it, what to include and what to leave out) but for this sermon series, we will explore and embrace twelve major themes woven throughout the Book of Psalms.
 Those themes will include:

 12 Major Themes in Psalms